Okobo, Nigeria

-Okobo is located in the South Eastern part of Nigeria and is a Local Government Area of Akwa Ibom State.
+Okobo is located in the South South part of Nigeria and is a Local Government Area of Akwa Ibom State.
+It is made up of Odu, Eta and Atabong clans.
 Following the local government creation exercise of the federal government in 1989 Okobo Local Government Area was carved out of Oron, Akwa Ibom same year.

 History

-The local government area is bounded by Uruan in the North-West, Oyono Estuary in the North East, Oron, Akwa Ibom in the East, Urue-Offong/Oruko in the South-East, Nsit Atai in the West, Esit Eket in the south, and Nsit Ubium in the South West.
+Okobo government area is bounded by Uruan in the North-West, Oyono Estuary in the North East, Oron, Akwa Ibom in the East, Urue-Offong/Oruko in the South-East, Nsit Atai in the West, Esit Eket in the south, and Nsit Ubium in the South West.